Objectives of the service

 - • Easy collection and updating of data in-house, for instance “by the way” of rides done for other purposes

 Objective road condition data enables efficient spending of maintenance funds and hence facilitates the long-term durability of roads.
 It is of utmost importance since road networks are among the most valuable infrastructure assets the society has, and so, allowing for their premature wear results in huge, unnecessary costs.
 Apart from that, the ASPEN system provides also direct information about ride comfort.

 Additionally, the ASPEN app is capable of video-recording the ride.
-After processing it is presented in OnKo3 in a street view mode.
-The information about every road sections and its surrounding is useful for many purposes such as operational planning, evidence of road furniture or settling claims concerning, e.g., driveways.
+After anonymization it is presented online in a “street view” mode.
+The information about every road section and its surrounding is useful for many purposes such as operational planning, evidencing the road furniture or settling claims concerning, e.g., driveways.

 Service/ system concept